Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Data Methods

-where the integral is over the horizontal surfaces at a distance $z$ from the midplane in both the positive and negative $z$ directions, and $A = 1$ kpc$^2$ is the full area of the simulation domain.
+where the surface integrals are over the horizontal planes of thickness $dz=2$ pc parallel to the $xy$ plane located at heights $+z$ and $-z$ (where the disc midplane is at $z=0$).
+The area $A = 1$ kpc$^2$ is the full area of the simulation domain.
 Note here the Heaviside step functions $\Theta$, whose purpose is to select ``pure'' outward fluxes, i.e., we count only the mass with $v_z > 0$ on the $+z$ plane and $v_z < 0$ on the $-z$ plane.
+Thus, \autoref{eq:sigma_out} measures the instantaneous mass flux through the planes at $+z$ and $-z$ and sums the two sides.
 Tests using either the ``absolute'' flux (i.e., replacing the argument of the integrand with $\rho |v_z|$, so we count all mass passing through the surface in either direction) or the ``net'' flux (i.e., replacing the integrands with just $\rho v_z$, so we count the net flux through the surface) show noticeably less correlation with H$\alpha$ luminosity, confirming that the wing emission traces the instantaneous outward mass flux but carries no information on whether that material will escape or eventually rain back onto the disc.
-We discuss the implications of this further in \autoref{ssec:limitations}.
+We discuss the implications of this further in \autoref{sec:limitations}.